 In the years leading up to 2007, the Authority was constructing system improvements and setting new meters as fast as possible to keep up with the rampant pace of growth.
 Then, beginning in 2007 the Authority began revising plans and projections downward and putting austerity measures in place as a result of the economic downturn.
-In 2013, we began to see some indications that the severity of the economic downturn was easing.
+In 2013, we began to see some indications that the severity of the economic downturn is easing.
 More new meters were set, vacant home inventory decreased, and the number of foreclosures and bankruptcies decreased.
 This positive trend in FY 2013 continued during 2014 and accelerated during the current fiscal year.
-Property tax digest values increased slightly in FY 2014 after four years of decline, followed by an increase of 12% during FY 2015, and are expected to increase by an additional 11% during FY 2016.
+Property tax digest values increased slightly in FY 2014 after 4 years of decline, followed by an increase of 12% during FY 2015, and are projected to increase by an additional 11% during FY 2016.

-The increase in the customer base during FY 2015 was 3%.
-This is a comfortable rate of growth for the Authoritynot so fast as to necessitate massive infrastructure expansions and the associated debt, but enough to generate additional revenue, without using up available capacity too quickly.
+The increase in the customer base was 3% in FY 2015 and 2% in FY 2016.
+This is a comfortable and sustainable rate of growth for the Authority- not so fast as to necessitate massive infrastructure expansions and the associated debt, but enough to generate additional revenue, without using up available capacity too quickly.
 However, the Authority must be ready to accommodate continued moderate growth, or ramp up to meet the demands of accelerated growth, or withstand further economic depressed conditions, whichever occurs.
-Fortunately, the Authority's cash flow position is positive, bad debt write-offs are negligible, staffing levels are adequate, the knowledge/skill level of employees is strong, our facilities are in good to excellent condition and have excess capacity to meet additional demand, and there does not appear to be a need to add additional debt in the near future.
+Fortunately, the Authority's cash flow position is positive, bad debt write-offs are negligible, staffing levels are adequate, the knowledge/skill level of employees is strong, our facilities are in good to excellent condition.
+The Authority plans to increase the capacity of one of its wastewater treatment plants (Indian Creek WWTP); construction will start during FY 2017.
+After that, the next wastewater treatment plant scheduled for expansion, Walnut Creek, is still several years our (as shown below under Major Initiatives).
+Otherwise, the Authority has excess capacity to meet additional demand.
+Further, there does not appear to be a need to add additional debt in the near future to construct additional infrastructure.
 In short, the Authority is in as good a position as possible to respond to whichever economic condition prevails.